Wednesday, 22 February 2017

 No rings were spotted at Ballywalter either, not even my oldest Black-headed Gull, could be located.

-Millisle
+Millisle Seafront

 Although it is only two weeks since my previous visit to Millisle, I had suspected, by the build up in the number of Common Gulls at Kinnegar, they seem to be on the move towards their breeding sites.
 With this in mind, I thought that this might also be the case here at Millisle.
-As Millisle, is known to be a 'hotspot' for Common Gulls, there was the possibilty to complete a couple of out-standing 'partials' on 'metal-ringed' birds.
+As Millisle, is known to be a 'hotspot' for Common Gulls, there was the possibility to complete a couple of out-standing 'partials' on 'metal-ringed' birds.

-Today, did'nt disappoint in a way, but in another way it did.
+Today, didn't disappoint in a way, but in another way it did.
 A single 'colour-ringed' Common Gull and eight with 'metal-rings' were present.
 As always, the code on the 'colour-ring' was easily sorted, this one being - 2BBC .

 I spent the best part of two hours, trying to obtain ring numbers.
 This was easily the worst visit that I've made here.
 Trying to lure the gulls with bread, I have never seen so many people out walking their dogs.
 Each time the gulls flew off, I had to pick out another 'metal', if I hadn't enough photos of the previous bird.
 In the end, I was lucky to get enough photos for a few of the gulls.